n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/AgileCRM/README.md

 ### 2. Agile CRM node

 1. First of all, you'll have to enter credentials for the Agile CRM node.
 You can find out how to do that [here](../../../credentials/AgileCRM/README.md).
-2. Select the ‘Create’ option from the Operation dropdown list.
+2. Select the 'Create' option from the Operation dropdown list.
 3. Under the *Additional Fields* section, click on the *Add Field* button and select *First Name*.
 5. Enter the first name of the contact in the *First Name* field.
 6. Click on *Add Field* again and select *Last Name*.